aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-bmp/_index.md

 ### **Example 3.**  Convert a Web page to BMP and save the result to the local file system

-Aspose.HTML Cloud SDK allows you to get HTML page from the web by its URL, convert it to  [BMP](https://docs.fileformat.com/image/bmp/)  format and save into the local file system.
+Aspose.HTML Cloud SDK allows you to get HTML page from the web by its URL, convert it to  {{%BMP%}}  format and save into the local file system.
 The example below demonstrates how to convert HTML to BMP with the default conversion parameters.

 {{< tabs tabTotal="10" tabID="3" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}